Artefact Traverse System

 A Human-Centered Visual Language

 A modular card system organizes complex health and cultural data into digestible, interactive units.
-Patients can share personal context at their discretion, while providers receive real-time prompts and resources to support responsive care during and after visits.
+Patients can share personal context at their discretion, while providers receive real-time prompts and resources to support responsive care before, during and after care visits.

 In traditional Chinese medicine, anemia is understood as a holistic blood disorder caused by a deficiency of chi.